dzzh/RIBs-wiki/iOS-Tutorial-4.md

 final class LoggedInInteractor: Interactor, LoggedInInteractable, LoggedInActionableItem
 ```

-We can then provide an implementation to conform to the `LoggedInActionableItem` protocol.
+We then provide an implementation for the `LoggedInInteractor` to conform to the `LoggedInActionableItem` protocol.

 ```swift
 // MARK: - LoggedInActionableItem